 Solar panels convert solar energy into usable electricity through a process known as the photovoltaic effect.
 Incoming sunlight strikes a semiconductor material (typically silicon) and knocks electrons loose, setting them in motion and generating an electric current that can be captured with wiring.
 This current is known as direct current (DC) electricity and must be converted to alternating current (AC) electricity using a solar inverter.
 This conversion is necessary because the U.S. electric grid operates using AC electricity, as do most household electric appliances.

 Solar energy can be captured at many scales using photovoltaics, and installing solar panels is a smart way to save money on your electric bill while reducing your dependence on nonrenewable fossil fuels.
 Large companies and electric utilities can also benefit from photovoltaic solar energy generation by installing large solar arrays that can power company operations or supply energy to the electric grid.
+You can also go “off the grid” using photovoltaic solar panels, meaning completely off of the power grid.
+This application is usually reserved for small applications as well such as RVs.

 A second way to use solar energy is to capture the heat from solar radiation directly and use that heat in a variety of ways.
 Solar thermal energy has a broader range of uses than a photovoltaic system, but using solar thermal energy for electricity generation at small scales is not as practical as using photovoltaics.